skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

 5. The boolean expression in the `while` loop is determining if there are still more numbers to print.
 Select this expresssion an extract it into a metho called `needToPrintMore`.
 Keep the original signature when asked, and *do not* replace other occurrences when asked.

 6. The last thing to do is to clean up the `printNumbersOnPage` method.

     a.
 Down to the `printNumbersOnPage` method, select the conditional inside the nested for loop and extract it as a method called `printNumberAt`.

     b.
 Go to the newly created `printNumbersAt` method.
 Although the method takes two parameters, in both places where the parameters are used in the method, they are used in the same expression: `rowOffset + col * rowsPerPage`.

       Instead of passing in two separate parameters, refactor and extract a parameter from the expression `rowOffset + col * rowsPerPage`.
 Check the box to replace both occurrences.
 The refactoring should clean up the original two parameters automatically.

     c.
 Go back to the `printNumbersOnPage` method. `rowOffset` is being used as the loop variable for the outer loop.
-Both the initial value for `rowOffset` and the stopping condition are based on the value of `getPageOffset()`, which just makes the loop harder to understand.
+Both the initial value for `rowOffset` and the stopping condition are based on the value of `pageOffset`, which just makes the loop harder to understand.
 Clean this up as follows:
         - Use refactoring to rename `rowOffset` to `row`.
-        - In the call to `printNumberAt`, change `row` to `row + getPageOffset()`.
+        - In the call to `printNumberAt`, change `row` to `row + pageOffset`.
         - Change the outer loop so that `row` begins at 0 and ends at `rowsPerPage - 1`.
         - Run the tests to make sure they still pass.

     d.
 Lastly, fix the stopping condition for each for loop to be a "less-than some value" comparison rather than a "less-than-or-equal-to some value minus one" comparison.

 ## Step 5: Reducing the number of fields

 The `NumberPrinter` class has quite a few fields.
 Some of these, like `pageOffset`, are not used in too many places and could be replaced by a simple calculation, e.g., calculating `pageOffset` from `pageNumber`.

 1. Encapsulate `pageOffset` so that it is only accessible through an accessor method.
+This "encapsulate fields" refactoring will replace all direct accesses to the `pageOffset` field to calls to a getter instead.

     a.
 Select `pageOffset` and refactor to **Encapsulate Fields**.

     b.
 Unckeck *Set access*.
 (The goal is to eliminate the need for this field, so it makes no sense to be creating a setter.)

     c.
-Refactor to replace all accesses to this field with a call to `getPageOffset()`.
+Click "Refactor", to replace all accesses to this field with a call the getter `getPageOffset()`.

     d.
 Run tests to make sure nothing was broken.

-2. Change the `getPageOffset` method so that it computes the page offset from `pageNumber` and returns the result.
+2. Change the `getPageOffset()` method so that it computes the page offset from `pageNumber` and returns the result.

     a.
 The computation should be: